 There are no external assessments of VCE VM Unit 3-4 sequences, and VCE VM studies do not receive a study score.
+All students will be required to sit the GAT.

 If a student wishes to receive study scores, they can choose from the wide range of VCE studies and scored VCE VET programs that contain both internal and external assessment components.